The Fragrant Flower Blooms with Dignity

 The Fragrant Flower Blooms with Dignity (薫る花は凛と咲く, Kaoru Hana wa Rin to Saku) is a Japanese manga series written and illustrated by Saka Mikami.
-It began serialization on Kodansha's Magazine Pocket manga website and app in October 2021, with its chapters collected in 20 tankōbon volumes as of October 2025.
-It follows the story of a young boy living in Tokyo's Minato Ward attending a publicly funded high school full of delinquents who meets a young girl of small stature attending an all-female elite private academy for noble families.
+It has been serialized on Kodansha's Magazine Pocket website and app since October 2021, and its chapters have been collected into 24 tankōbon volumes as of September 2026.
+The story follows a boy attending a delinquent-populated public high school in Minato, Tokyo, who encounters a small-statured girl from an elite, all-female private academy attended by members of noble families.

-An anime television series adaptation produced by CloverWorks aired from July to September 2025.
-Both the manga and the anime adaptation have been met with widespread critical acclaim for the writing, characters, art style, voice acting and emotional depth.
+An anime television adaptation produced by CloverWorks aired from July to September 2025.
+Both the manga and anime have received widespread critical acclaim, particularly for their writing, characters, art style, voice performances, and emotional portrayal.

-By September 2025, the series had over 7.5 million copies in circulation.
+By December 2025, the series had over 10 million copies in circulation.

 Plot

-Chidori Public High School and Kikyo Private Academy Girls' High School are next to each other with contrasting reputations.
-Chidori enrolls lower class delinquent boys, and Kikyo is a prestigious academy enrolling honorable, noble girls.
-The schools have a long-standing rivalry.

 Chidori student Rintaro Tsumugi attends to customer Kaoruko Waguri at his family's bakery.
 He is surprised that Kaoruko sees his kindness, and he later saves her from harassment by delinquents.
-Rintaro discovers to his shock Kaoruko attends Kikyo Private Academy.
+Rintaro discovers to his shock that Kaoruko attends Kikyo Private Academy.
 They aspire to learn about each other as their friendship grows.